ebdrup/json-schema-benchmark/reports/z-schema.md

 # [`z-schema`](https://github.com/zaggino/z-schema) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`z-schema`](https://github.com/zaggino/z-schema) homepage to learn if that is the case for these tests.
+Go to the [`z-schema`](https://github.com/zaggino/z-schema) homepage to learn if that is the case for these tests.

 |test failed|reason